How to enter sales negotiations on the front foot

 How to build your moat

-The preparation starts with ensuring that you have a number of key milestones completed, before meeting with procurement:
+The preparation starts with ensuring that you have several critical milestones completed, before meeting with procurement:

-Procurement teams often say ‘we only have this budget’ or ‘it needs to be this price’ - using the fact that the business case needs to demonstrate a certain return.
-By confirming the business case before negotiations, the cost of the solution is already set and the procurement team can no longer use their pricing argument.
+Procurement teams often say, “We only have this budget,” or, “It needs to be this price,” because the business case needs to demonstrate a certain return.
+By confirming the business case before negotiations, the cost of the solution has already been socialised with the decision makers, making it difficult for the procurement team to use pricing as their main argument.

-Next, confirm with your Champion that you are the vendor of choice and that you have been technically selected.
-Validating you are selected is critical before you speak with the customer’s procurement team.
+Next, confirm with your Champion that you are the vendor of choice and have been technically selected.
+Validating that you have been selected is critical before you speak with the customer’s procurement team.

-Trying to jump-start procurement negotiations before you are certain that you are the chosen solution will waste a whole load of ‘arrows’ by starting, and ending, on the backfoot in a race to the bottom on deal terms.
+Trying to jump-start procurement negotiations before you are sure you are the chosen solution will waste a lot of “arrows” by starting and ending on the back foot in a race to the bottom on deal terms.

-ONLY when you have confirmation that you are the chosen vendor, should you move forward.
+You should move forward only when you have confirmation that you are the chosen vendor.

-Those arrows you had in your bow by diligently working through every decision process in every department will be needed when you come up against the procurement team.
+Those arrows you saved by diligently working through every decision process in every department will be needed when you come up against the procurement team.
 Don’t waste them by skipping this step.

 Just as the sales team are trained in sales, the procurement team are trained in procurement negotiations.

-It is their job to get the best possible deal for their company, and they will be incentivised as such.
+It is their job to get the best possible deal for their company, and they will be incentivised to ensure this.

 • What does the least acceptable contract look like?

-• How far can the sales team negotiate on price?
+• How far can the sales team negotiate the price?

 • What payment terms would be acceptable to negotiate to?